cheollie/satsuma/README.md

 # satsuma
-the race for productivity :)
+the race to productivity :)

+Satsuma is a Chrome Extension aiming to help students and people in the workplace with productivity (and motivation) by making it more fun to complete assigned tasks.

 ## to use:
 1. click the green `code` button on github